Last updated on September 25th, 2018

 How to have a boxing workout at home correctly

-Like any other workout, boxing starts with a full body warming up.
+Like any other workout, a boxing routine starts with a full body warming up.
 Pay attention to warm up your shoulders, wrists and lower back properly.
 Have at least 5 minutes jump roping, for example in 5×1 minute sets.
 Your warm up should be at least 10 minutes long.

 Then, wrap your hands correctly, put on your gloves and hit the bag with a few light punches here and there just for the “feeling” and to prepare your body for the real training.